HugoJacq/ABL_response_to_SST_front/README.md

 - Plot the figures (environment, running the scripts)

 Diskspace used:
-- about 115Go for the simulations
+- about 105Go for the simulations
 - 200Go for the post process

-For your information, producing the simulation data emitted 90 kg of equivalent carbon.
+For your information, producing the simulation data emitted 115 kg of equivalent carbon (including tests cases).

 (The paper has been submitted to JGR: Atmosphere and is under peer review.)